octobercms/docs/backend-relations.md

 ### Belongs to

 1. Related record is displayed as a **form** preview.
+1. Clicking toolbar Create button will display a create **form**.
+1. Clicking toolbar Update button will display an update **form**.
 1. Clicking toolbar Link to button will display a selection **list**.
 1. Clicking toolbar Unlink button will orphan the relationship.
+1. Clicking toolbar Delete button will destroy the record.

 For example, if a *Phone* belongs to a *Person* the relation manager will display a form with the fields defined in **form**.
 Clicking the Link button will display a list of People to associate with the Phone.
 Clicking the Unlink button will dissociate the Phone with the Person.